 The core content has not changed; however, selected topics within the content reflect current events.
 We’ve added some specific sessions as a result of the virus’s impact on economic development, and every faculty member is tweaking their subject to reflect these turbulent times.
 For instance and based on class input, we’ve added sessions on capital campaigns and coping with pandemic recovery planning.

 Graduates earn the designation of a Master Economic Development Practitioner (MEDP).
 For example, John Doe, MEDP, would become a person’s new title.
-The four partner universities sign the certificate of completion and present it during a graduation ceremony.
+The three partner universities sign the certificate of completion and present it during a graduation ceremony.

-AEDL has assembled world-class faculty that engages the participants in topics that are extremely relevant today. (remove reference to uncertain times).
+AEDL has assembled world-class faculty that engages the participants in topics that are extremely relevant today.
 Participants will gain knowledge through case studies and benchmarking best practices.
 They will have the opportunity to engage others in the field.

 The Advanced program limits participation to mid and senior-level economic development professionals with at least five years’ full-time experience.
 Almost every previous participant has had a basic certificate, and more than half have their CEcD designation.
 Participants include state commerce directors, rural and urban practitioners, utility economic developers, and site selection consultants, among others.

 Yes, we’ve learned from participant feedback that the ideal number of participants for experiential learning is about 40-45.
 This allows for teamwork, debate, and interaction among the class members.

 The foundation of the program has been experiential, hands-on learning, so we divide the class into teams for debate, discussions, and teamwork assignments.
-Throughout the two-weeks, we rotate participants to provide different and varied interactions.
+We rotate participants to provide different and varied interactions.
 The program goal is minimal lectures with a heavy emphasis on interaction.

 Yes, we have embedded peer-to-peer break-out sessions for urban and rural professionals to discuss the unique challenges of each.